 "The trial was designed to study a broad population of people living with type 2 diabetes, reflective of those in the general population," said Hertzel Gerstein, MD, MSc, FRCPC, professor of medicine and deputy director of the Population Health Institute at McMaster University and Hamilton Health Sciences, and chair of the supporting REWIND study, in the press release.
 "We therefore assessed the effect of Trulicity in people with established cardiovascular disease as well as those with multiple cardiovascular risk factors."

 Trial results demonstrated that dulaglutide reduced the risk for MACE--a composite of nonfatal myorcardial infarction, nonfatal stroke, and CV death--by 12% vs placebo in T2D patients with and without CVD.
-Results demonstrated consistent MACE risk reduction with dulaglutide across major demographic and disease subgroups.
+Results were consistent for MACE risk reduction with dulaglutide across major demographic and disease subgroups.

 In addition to the large proportion of participants without established CVD, the Lilly press release notes that the international scope of REWIND (24 countries), the high proportion of women (46.3%), and inclusion of participants with lower mean baseline A1c suggest the results can be generalized to the typical T2D patient seen in general practice.